jupyterlab/jupyterlab/packages/faq-extension/faq.md

 * Developer APIs that are approaching stability but stil undergoing significant changes.

-Later in 2017, we will release the 1.0 version of JupyterLab that will provide additional UI/UX improvements, features, and API stability.
+Early in 2018, we will release the 1.0 version of JupyterLab that will provide additional UI/UX improvements, features, and API stability.
 At that point, JupyterLab should be a full featured replacement for the classic notebook - and go far beyond its capabilities.